 4x4 Insurance is something that people often overlook.
 Having the right Insurance for your vehicle is vital, primarily because of financial implications if something does go wrong.
 As a minimum, everyone should have third party property insurance, as it could save you a lot of money.
 The risk is simply not worth taking.
 Having good quality insurance is a way to protect your four wheel drive in case the worst happens (as we all know it does from time to time!).
+I'd suggest you have a read of this too; Is your 4WD Legal?

-Types of 4x4 Insurance
+Types of 4WD Insurance

 When you pay your rego for your four wheel drive this is included.
 It basically means that the insurance will cover other people involved in an accident with your vehicle.
 These costs can be extensive in a serious accident.
 This is why driving a vehicle that is not registered is not a good idea!